The-OpenROAD-Project/ORAssistant/frontend/README.md

-# FrontEnd For Streamlit
+# Frontend For Streamlit

-This Folder contains the frontend code for the OR Assistant using Streamlit.
+This folder contains the frontend code for the OR Assistant using Streamlit.
 Follow the instructions below to set up the environment, run the application, and perform testing using a mock API.

 ## Preparing the Environment Variables